apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 default).
 Objects which are in use when the write cursor is near use the same underlying evacuation mechanism but are handled automatically and not via the explicit ``pinned`` bit in :cpp:class:`Dir`.

-.. [#multiple-alternates] It could, under certain circumstances, be accurate for none of the alternates.

 Additional Notes
 ----------------